 The Authority will evaluate and may approve Project modifications.
 The Owner must submit a written request and explanation for all Project modifications.

-The Authority may require a processing fee in connection with Project modifications, as described in the Multifamily Fee Payment Form available on the Website.
+The Authority may require a processing fee in connection with Project modifications.

 C) Revocation of a Conditional Allocation